 Step 12: Lock the fence firmly on the table, start the wet saw and cut the tile.
 Notice the way we keep our hands while pushing the tile towards the blade, as to avoid possible injuries.
 If you are a novice or don’t want to take any risks, it would be better to hire a professional.

 Thank you for reading our article about how to cut tiles with a wet saw and we recommend you to check out the rest of our projects.
-Don’t forget to share our projects with your friends, by using the social media widgets.
+Don’t forget to SHARE our projects with your friends, by using the social media widgets.
+LIKE us to be the first that gets our latest updates and to help us create more free tutorials.